We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Guidance and statistics

-The Airspace & Safety Initiative is a collaboration with NATS, AOA, general aviation groups and associations and the Ministry of Defence to tackle safety risks in UK airspace.
+The Airspace & Safety Initiative is a collaboration with NATS and the Ministry of Defence to tackle safety risks in UK airspace.
 The website includes guidance, resources and regular occurrence narratives which share lessons to help avoid future infringements.

 We publish monthly statistics of reported infringements by airspace and aircraft type and a summary of airspace infringement team decisions.
 The site also includes annual summaries of reported infringement statistics (from 2017) and causal factor analysis reports.
 Read more about reported infringement statistics.